 Mark East, General Manager, Microsoft EMEA & ASIA Education Industry Group

-Sozinho Francisco Matsinhe, African Academy of Languages (ACALAN), Mali
+Sozinho Francisco Matsinhe, African Academy of Languages (ACALAN), African Union, Mali

 Iyadunni Olubode, Executive Director, LEAP Africa Ltd/Gte., Nigeria

 Bright Simons, President of the mPedigree Network, Ghana

 Nyombi Thembo, The Minister of State for Information and Communications Technology (ICT), Uganda